CarlosMoyaT/CarlosMoyaT-Spring-boot-microservicios/README.md

 # Architecture Overview
 The platform follows a microservices architecture with the following characteristics:

-Event-Driven Communication: Services communicate asynchronously via Apache Kafka Service Independence: Each microservice can be deployed and scaled independently Centralized Authentication: Keycloak manages authentication and authorization Distributed Monitoring: Prometheus and Grafana provide observability across services
+- Event-Driven Communication: Services communicate asynchronously via Apache Kafka.
+- Service Independence: Each microservice can be deployed and scaled independently.
+- Centralized Authentication: Keycloak manages authentication and authorization.
+- Distributed Monitoring: Prometheus and Grafana provide observability across services.

 ## Backend
 - **Java 21** – Provides modern language features and performance improvements for building robust backend applications.